Martynas-Ziemys/export_pdf/README.md

 ## AI Use

 AI was used when coding, however all generated code bits were very thoroughly reviewed considered and corrected/rewritten manually.
 So if you see something weird in the code you can rest assured that's definitely my fault, not some LLM hallucination ;) .

+## Say thanks

+If this is really helpful for you and you wish to express your gratitude you can always [buy me a coffee](https://buymeacoffee.com/martynasziemys).